MewsSystems/FuncSharp/readme.md

 ### Option

 An `IOption<A>` is widely used functional data type known from other languages.
 It represents a value that may or may not be available.
 Great for avoiding `NullReferenceException`s and handling the two null/non-null cases.
 Also in C#, nullable types are somewhat different from references (in case of nullables, you have to use the `Value` getter).
 The option type nicely unifies this discrepancy.
+Lot of examples how to use options is in [`IOption.cs`](https://github.com/siroky/FuncSharp/blob/master/src/FuncSharp.Examples/IOption.cs) file.

 ### Morphism